Conquer your student debt. Refinance now.

 Whether you’re about to start a dental residency or deliberating over pursuing a career in dentistry, there can be a lot of unknowns—from what a dental residency actually demands to what you’ll get out of it.

 To get some real-world insight, we’ve spoken with three practicing dentists who survived three different residency programs.

 - Rebekah Lucier, DMD from Tufts University School of Dental Medicine, also completed her endodontics residency at Tufts.
 Dr. Lucier joined Upper Valley Endodontics in 2013 and co-founded Pulp Nonfiction, an educational collaborative dedicated to the practical application of evidence-based endodontics techniques.

 - Joe Vaughn, The University of Alabama at Birmingham School of Dentistry class of 2015.
-Completed a General Practice Residency at the University of Washington in 2016 and currently works full-time at a community health center in Seattle, WA.
+He completed a General Practice Residency at the University of Washington in 2016 and currently works full-time at a community health center in Seattle, WA.

 - Pamela Maragliano-Muniz, DMD from Tufts University School of Dental Medicine, completed a prosthodontics residency at the UCLA School of Dentistry.
 Currently, she serves as Associate Clinical Professor at Tufts University School of Dental Medicine and maintains a private practice, Salem Dental Arts, in Massachusetts.

 Below they shared their insights and tips on how to get the most out of your residency, as well as some guidance for dealing with student loans, building relationships, and achieving work-life balance during your dental residency.